ZuhirL/SpringBoot/README.md

 In the event of downtime, please be patient as the platform will automatically redeploy the application.
 This ensures that you can access the application as soon as it becomes available again.

-### GitHub Workflow

-It's established a GitHub Actions workflow to automate various tasks, such as building, testing, and deploying the project.
-You can view the workflow configuration and status by navigating to the "Actions" tab on the GitHub repository.